lmigone/WetlandMapping_Toolkit/README.md

 Pending publication.

 ## License
-This repository is licensed under the GPL licence
+This repository is licensed under the GNU AGPL v3.0

 ## Acknowledgments
 We acknowledge the support of Consejo Nacional de Investigaciones Científicas y Técnicas (CONICET) and Universidad Nacional de San Martín (UNSAM), to develop this repository.